 The Children's Assessment Unit (CAU) is a facility at the Jenny Lind Children's Hospital for the assessment and treatment of children who require urgent specialist care.
 The CAU has eight beds, one isolation room and one treatment room.
-There is also a waiting area with some play facilities for younger children.
+There is also a waiting area with some play facilities for younger children, pictured below.
 The staff in CAU treat around 6,000 children a year.

 Who is seen in CAU?

 Children from birth to their sixteenth birthday referred by local GPs, Out of Hours centres, Accident and Emergency and, in some situations, midwives and health visitors are seen on CAU.
 Some children with serious and or chronic conditions have open access to the unit, when they have been authorised by their consultants.

 The CAU is located just inside the Jenny Lind Children's Hospital entrance (reception desk is on the right and pictured below), on Level 2, West Block.
 The nearest car park is B. The area in front of the doors is for emergency ambulances only, but can be used for drop off, if your child is poorly.